simonstingelin/NGSUserMeeting24/Talk/coursematerial.md

 ^^^

-- All calculations can be done by the student
+- All calculations can be done by the student.
-- PDF export of the entire script can be difficult
+- PDF export of the entire script can be difficult.
+- The sources are available if you are interested (please contact me).

 :::